 Beyond looks, every design element of this laptop is full of purpose, from the rolling hinge to how quickly you can detach the Clipboard.
 The Surface Pen and the display work together beautifully for creating art that I will never understand beyond jotting down my notes in chicken scratch.
 And then there's the Surface Book's undying performance that just won't let up whether you're working on spreadsheets, editing photos or even enjoying some light gaming.

-While I praise this hybrid for its incredible performance, there are heavy limits on just how many games it will play with only one gigabyte of video memory.
+While we praise this hybrid for its incredible performance, there are heavy limits on just how many games it will play with only one gigabyte of video memory.
 The early bugs are also something I can't ignore, but they're to be expected from the first run of the first laptop ever created by Microsoft.

 Though some small parts of the Surface Book experience are borked as of this writing, you can bet Microsoft won't be resting on its laurels.
-Updates will continue to come out quickly one after the other and just in the time of one week, I've already received two software patches that have fixed a few of my early problems with the device.
+Updates will continue to come out quickly one after the other and just in the time of one week, we’ve already received two software patches that have fixed a few of my early problems with the device.

 If you were to strip away the Clipboard's ability to detach, the Surface Pen, the neatness factor of the dynamic fulcrum hinge and just about everything that makes the Surface Book unique, you would be still left with terrific laptop.
-That's what I love the most about this device.
+That's what we love the most about this device.
 Underneath all the extra stuff, the Surface Book is a solid laptop in terms of ergonomics, performance and, yes, even battery life despite the promises.

 Incorporating all the extras – from the ability to run off with the clipboard, the incredible accuracy of the Surface Pen and the engineering feats of the hinge – they all serve to enhance the experience, rather than detract.
 In time, Microsoft will smooth out all the rough edges of its first go.
 Both the Dell XPS 13 and 15-inch MacBook Pro are well worth purchasing in their own right.
 But if you want an excellent laptop that does just a bit more, then the Surface Book is your ticket.